 - Switch Essentials

-Nintendo Switch Online is the company's subscription service that enables online play in games that have that mode and also offers access to a variety of NES and SNES games.
+Nintendo Switch Online is the company's subscription service that enables online play in games that have that mode and also offers access to a variety of NES, SNES and N64 games.
 Online multiplayer games such as Tetris 99 and Pac-Man 99 are also available to play for no extra charge for NSO subscribers, and this service is available on Switch OLED just as the other Switch consoles.

-- Nintendo Switch Online - Every NES And SNES Game Available
+- Nintendo Switch Online - Every NES, SNES, N64 and Sega Genesis / Mega Drive Game Available

 - Every Nintendo Switch Online NES Game Ranked